 What is the statute of limitations for claims under Section 11 of the Securities Act?

-- AOne year from the discovery of the misstatement, but no more than three years from the offering date✓ Correct answer
+- AOne year from discovery, capped at three years from offering✓ Correct answer

 - BTwo years from discovery, with no outer limit